 This workbook has been prepared to assist employers and employees in understanding some of their obligations and rights under the Employment Standards Act (ESA) and its regulations.
 It does not take the place of the ESA and its regulations and it should not be considered to offer any legal advice on your particular situation.

-More than 20,000 employment standards claims are filed each year.
-These complaints result in hundreds of businesses being prosecuted each year in Ontario.
-Having a claim filed against your business can be expensive and time consuming.
+Thousands of employment standards claims are filed each year.
+Some of these complaints result in hundreds of businesses being prosecuted each year in Ontario.

-If an employment standards claim has been made against your business, you will receive a notice from the Ministry of Labour.
-Sometimes a claim can be settled without an investigation or a hearing.
-This workbook will help you both understand the claim and determine the best way to resolve it.
+If an employee files an employment standards claim against an employer, the employer will receive a notice from the Ministry of Labour.
+Sometimes a claim can be settled without an investigation.
+This Workbook may help both employers and employees understand whether a claim is valid and determine the best way to resolve it.

-The workbook has been designed with a busy person in mind – you!
-It addresses 10 of the standards that make up the ESA, as well as record-keeping.
-The workbook presents the information in a clear and understandable way for easy readability.
+The Workbook has been designed with a busy person in mind – you!
+It addresses some of the core standards that make up the Employment Standards Act (ESA).
+The Workbook presents the information in a clear and understandable way for easy reading.

 Questions?
 Call the Employment Standards Call Centre at 1-800-531-5551